talalz94/Cabal-/README.md

 # Cabal-

 Game for Object Oriented Programming course.
-Created in C++.
+Created in C++ using SDL Libraries.